-You can run Automations on segmented lists of contacts.
+You can run automations on segmented lists of contacts.
 This is useful for enrolling groups of your contacts into an autoresponder sequence.

 An opened email is a clue that a lead is interested in your business.
 Using email opens to move contacts onto better targeted campaigns is a classic use case for marketing automation.

-Email Autoresponder campaigns triggered by contact activity is a common marketing automation task.
-As it allows you to follow up in a very targeted way.
+Email autoresponder campaigns triggered by contact activity are a common marketing automation task as it allows you to follow up in a very targeted way.
 You can send and stop autoresponders based upon activity which allows you to upgrade the sequence your contact is receiving.

-Contact tags added or removed by activity is a great way to segment your Contacts into useful Lists.
-(For use with email Broadcast campaigns).
+Contact tags added or removed by activity is a great way to segment your contacts into useful lists for use with email broadcast campaigns.

 Keep your sales team focused by sending activity notifications.
 It's a great way to keep them up to speed with who’s engaged and what their specific interests are.

 Use stages to map out your sales funnel.
 Then you can move your contacts through it as they perform key activities, such as subscribing or downloading an e-book.